From Hankel operators to Carleson measures in a quaternionic variable: Carleson measures on

 As in the classical complex setting (see, e.g., \cite{Duren}), it is possible to give a characterization of Carleson measures in terms of ``boxes''.
 For $q=re^{J\theta}\in \B$, denote by $A_I(q)$ the arc of $\p \B_I$ defined as

 and let $S_I(q)$ be the ``box'' in $\B_I$ defined by

 \begin{defn} Let $q\in \B$.
 The symmetric subset of $\B$ obtained as

-is called a {\em symmetric box}. \end{defn} For slice Carleson measures the characterization follows quite easily from the classical case. \begin{pro} A measure $\mu$ on $\B$ is slice Carleson for $H^2(\B)$ if and only if for any $I\in \s$ and $z\in\B_I$, $\mu_I(S_I(z))\lesssim |A_I(z)|$, where $|A_I(z)|$ denotes the length of the arc $A_I(z)$. \end{pro} \begin{proof} On the one hand, recalling the definition of slice Carleson measures, if equation \eqref{slicecarleson} holds for any $f\in H^2(\B_I)\subset H^2(\B)$, then it holds for any $F\in H^2(\B_I)$ that maps $\B_I$ to itself as well.
-Namely $\mu_I$ is a Carleson measure for the complex Hardy space $H^2(\D)\subset H^2(\B_I)$, which leads us to conclude thanks to the classical Carleson Theorem (see, e.g., Theorem 9.3 in \cite{Duren}).
+is called a {\em symmetric box}. \end{defn} For slice Carleson measures the characterization follows quite easily from the classical case. \begin{pro} A finite Borel measure $\mu$ on $\B$ is slice Carleson for $H^2(\B)$ if and only if for any $I\in \s$ and $z\in\B_I$, $\mu_I(S_I(z))\lesssim |A_I(z)|$, where $|A_I(z)|$ denotes the length of the arc $A_I(z)$. \end{pro} The main ingredients of the proof are the classical Carleson Theorem (see, e.g., Theorem 9.3 in \cite{Duren}) and the Splitting Lemma \ref{split}.